 The Ph.D. in Applied Linguistics provides students with a broad theoretical grounding and research experiences in examining the nature of language and language learning, how language is used to construct our sociocultural worlds, and how, in varied learning contexts, we learn to use language and learn about the world through language.

 The program consists of a minimum of 63 credits beyond the B.A. and 45 credits beyond the M.A. degree.
 Up to 8 credits can be doctoral dissertation credits.
-You are strongly encouraged to audit courses when you are writing the dissertation.
-You are also strongly encouraged to apply for outside dissertation grants as part of your program of study.

 A. Foundations (7 credits)